PopovEvgeniy/easykms/readme.txt

 Volume license is the best choice because it doesn't have problem with activation.
 Use volume license if possible.
 You need apply product key from volume license before do activation if you have ordinary license.
+You can see list of these keys here: https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-r2-and-2012/jj612867(v%3Dws.11)

 Trouble guide